-- 23.1 On recruitment of tradespersons who live between 97 and 161 radius kilometers from the project, the Employer shall pay \$24.00 for the initial trip to the project. - 23.2 On recruitment of tradespersons who live beyond 161 radius kilometers from the project, the Employer shall pay forty-seven (\$0.47) per radius kilometer plus travel time based on one hour's pay at the Base Hourly Rate for each 80 radius kilometers of travel, or part thereof, to a maximum of 8 hours' pay at the Base Hourly Rate for the initial trip to the project from where the tradesperson lives or the Union Referral Hall for the project, whichever is closer to the project. - For the purpose of this Section, "radius kilometers" shall be measured from the centre of the turbine hall on each project. - 23.3 To qualify for payment in Subsections 23.1 or 23.2, the employee must remain at the project for a minimum of fifteen (15) working days or the duration of the job, whichever is lesser. - 23.4 On termination of employment due to a reduction of staff, an employee entitled to payment under Subsections 23.1 or 23.2 shall be entitled to return expenses calculated in the same manner as in Subsections 23.1 or 23.2 above for the return trip from the project to where the tradesperson lives or place of recruitment, whichever is closer to the project.
+- 23.1 On recruitment of tradespersons who live between 110 and 189 road driven kilometers from the project, the Employer shall pay \$24.00 for the initial trip to the project. - 23.2 On recruitment of tradespersons who live beyond 189 road driven kilometers from the project, the Employer shall pay sixty (\$0.60) per road driven-kilometer plus travel time based on one hour's pay at the Base Hourly Rate for each 96 road driven kilometers of travel, or part thereof, to a maximum of 8 hours' pay at the Base Hourly Rate for the initial trip to the project from where the tradesperson lives or the Union Referral Hall for the project, whichever is closer to the project. - For the purpose of this Article, "road driven kilometers" is measured from the shortest available road driven distance where an employee lives to the center of the turbine hall on each project as measured through google maps. - 23.3 To qualify for payment in Subsections 23.1 or 23.2, the employee must remain at the project for a minimum of fifteen (15) working days or the duration of the job, whichever is lesser. - 23.4 On termination of employment due to a reduction of staff, an employee entitled to payment under Subsections 23.1 or 23.2 shall be entitled to return expenses calculated in the same manner as in Subsections 23.1 or 23.2 above for the return trip from the project to where the tradesperson lives or place of recruitment, whichever is closer to the project.
 An employee whose employment terminates for any reason other than reduction of staff shall not be eligible for return payment.

-23.5 For each entitlement, the Employer shall pay travel expenses on the basis of the equivalent cost of public transportation plus travel time based on one (1) hour's pay for each eighty (80) radius kilometers of travel, or part thereof, to a maximum of eight (8) hours' pay at the Base Hourly Rate.
+23.5 For each entitlement, the Employer shall pay travel expenses on the basis of the equivalent cost of public transportation plus travel time based on one (1) hour's pay for each 96 road driven kilometers of travel, or part thereof, to a maximum of eight (8) hours' pay at the Base Hourly Rate.